Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: Inductive Reasoning with LMs: Experimental Setup

-We then obtain feedback $d^t$ by passing the best hypothesis to a template-based feedback generator.
+The best hypothesis is selected via, We then obtain feedback $d^t$ by passing the best hypothesis to a template-based feedback generator.
 The feedback $d^t$ is a concatenation of exemplars with incorrect predictions, formatted as \textit{input}, \textit{expected output}, and \textit{tentative output}.
 The iteration stops if the interpreter produces correct outputs for all exemplars using the current hypothesis or if the maximum iteration $T$ is reached.
 In all experiments, we consider a combination of maximum number of iterations $T \in \set{1, 3}$ and number of hypotheses per iteration $N \in \set{1, 5}$.
 We use greedy decoding when generating a single hypothesis and set the temperature to 0.7 when generating multiple hypotheses following~\citet{wang2023self}.